wheatgreaser/wheatgreaser.github.io/scheduleboy.md

 # scheduleboy - for professional workaholics
-if you want to become the next jeffrey geezos you need to put in the work. put in the hours. but if you put in a lot of work, 13 - 16 hours for example you end up wasting a lot of time due to poor planning. unacceptable. prepostrous. some might even call it ludicrous. i agree with this "some" person. so i made this ""FuLl - sTaCk" application to solve it. irecently learnt FastAPI so i want to put my skills to the test.
+if you want to become the next jeffrey geezos you need to put in the work. put in the hours. but if you put in a lot of work, 13 - 16 hours for example you end up wasting a lot of time due to poor planning. unacceptable. prepostrous. so to study for longer durations of time i invented the next big thing. i made this ""FuLl - sTaCk" application to solve it. i recently learnt FastAPI so i want to put my skills to the test.

 ## 7th of februruaaury (i really cant spell february):
 i completed the fastapi, postgres, sql(very very very small amount of sqp, but if you list a lot of things people think youre a wizard so deal with it sucker) and the js for fetching the data from the api. the fastapi and database took me 20 mins.
 WHAT THE FUCK.